November 8, 2024

 What is different about these initiatives, is that government representatives are just one stakeholder at the table.

 People and organizations that participate may have widely varying ideologies, but at the same time, they recognize their basic interdependence.
 The recognize that traditionally marginalized voices must be at the table.
-In governance networks, dialogue between public authorities and those constituencies who are affected by public governance helps to clarify the nature of the problem that needs to be addressed; and, it can also trigger the creative destruction of existing ideas and thereby pave the way for new ideas that then inspire more wise policy making and service delivery.
+In governance networks, a dialogue between public authorities and those constituencies who are affected by public governance helps to clarify the nature of the problem that needs to be addressed; and, it can also trigger the creative destruction of existing ideas and thereby pave the way for new ideas that then inspire more wise policy making and service delivery.

 The New Structure for Governance